 Freudenberg will also preview its newest lightweight piston accumulator technology at the CTI conference.
 Freudenberg’s new designs and joining methods have substantially reduced the weight of low- and high-pressure hydraulic piston accumulator systems while increasing their efficiency.
 The company’s new steel high-pressure accumulator saves weight through the use of pressure-optimized, dome-shaped end caps, aluminum pistons as a media separator and a reduction in the thickness of the pressure hull material.
 Connections between the cap and housing are carried out with electron beam welding.

 Likewise, Freudenberg’s new low-pressure accumulator uses an aluminum housing, end caps and pistons to reduce weight.
 A firmly bonded connection is achieved through electromagnetic pulse technology (EMPT), which is based on the contactless forming of electrically conductive materials with strong magnetic fields.
 Unlike mechanical crimping, EMPT results in no tool wear, lower contamination, higher stability and consistent system replication.
 Special low-friction sealing systems are used in both of these hydraulic accumulators, resulting in better system efficiency and hysteresis.

 Freudenberg experts will discuss these technologies during two technical presentations at the CTI Symposium.
-On May 17, Ray Szparagowski, Engineering Fellow at Freudenberg-NOK Sealing Technologies, will discuss transmission and driveline friction challenges and Freudenberg’s Levitas technology.
-On May 18, Thorsten Hillesheim, Technology Director at Freudenberg Sealing Technologies, will introduce lightweight piston accumulator technology for hydraulic hybrid drive systems.
+Ray Szparagowski, Engineering Fellow at Freudenberg-NOK Sealing Technologies, will discuss transmission and driveline friction challenges and Freudenberg’s Levitas technology.
+Thorsten Hillesheim, Technology Director at Freudenberg Sealing Technologies, will introduce lightweight piston accumulator technology for hydraulic hybrid drive systems.